iZettle/api-documentation/finance-api/user-guides/fetch-account-transactions.md

 For example, you can fetch all card transactions.

 1. Fetch transactions of certain types from the merchant's Zettle liquid account.
 In the request path, specify transaction types as you need.
-See [supported transction types](../api-reference.md#supported-transaction-types).
+See [supported transaction types](../api-reference.md#supported-transaction-types).
    > **Tip:** You specify the organisation UUID as `self`.

    ```